HariSekhon/Nagios-Plugins/README.md

 touch .use_net_ssl
 ```

-### Support for Bugs or Feature Requests ###
+### Support for Updates / Bugs Fixes / Feature Requests ###

-Please raise a ticket on Github for any bugs or problems encountered in the use of this code (Issues near the top right).
+Please raise a [Github Issue ticket](https://github.com/harisekhon/nagios-plugins/issues) for if you need updates, bug fixes or new features.

+Since there are a lot of programs covering a lot of different technologies, look at the software ersions each program was written / tested against (documented in --help for each program).
+Newer versions of software seem to change a lot these days especially in the Big Data & NoSQL space so plugins may require updates for newer versions.

 Please make sure you have run ```make``` first to pull the latest library submodule and build the necessary CPAN modules, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above).

-Make sure you run the code by hand on the command line with the ```-vvv``` switch for additional debug output and paste the full output in to the issue ticket.
-If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my [Tools](https://github.com/harisekhon/tools) repo.
+Make sure you run the code by hand on the command line with ```-v -v -v``` for additional debug output and paste the full output in to the issue ticket.
+If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my [Tools repo](https://github.com/harisekhon/tools).

 ### Contributions ###